MonkeeSock/DnD-Campaign-Wiki/content/Campaigns/Ackriel Island Campaign/Ackriel Island Session Notes/Ackriel Island Session 3.md

 While the party spoke to Ivor Kharmon found Ivor's Wife, the Lady Dalianna, in the manor's gardens.
 A gardener herself, she was working on a small rose bush.
 Kharmon learned that she likely knew of [[Lord Ivor]]'s own infidelity and was seemingly not entirely opposed to some of her own.

 The party then went to speak with Radlam.
-They got his version of the story and tried to investigate their suspicions without raising his.
-Knura managed to entice Radlam into a date at the tavern.
+They got his version of the story and tried to investigate their suspicions without raising his. [[Knura]] managed to entice Radlam into a date at the tavern.

-At that night Knura met with Radlam and Kharmon with Lady Dalianna.
-Both dates went well, with Kharmon's ending with a tender kiss.
-Knura searched through Radlam's belongings that night while he slept finding a ceremonial goblin dagger and a contract he had made with the Archdevil [[Lilith]].
+At that night [[Knura]] met with Radlam and Kharmon with Lady Dalianna.
+Both dates went well, with Kharmon's ending with a tender kiss. [[Knura]] searched through Radlam's belongings that night while he slept finding a ceremonial goblin dagger and a contract he had made with the Archdevil [[Lilith]].
+They also learned Radlam's real name was [[Maldar]]

-The party presented [[Lord Ivor]] with their evidence and prepared to have Radlam arrested.
+The party presented [[Lord Ivor]] with their evidence and prepared to have [[Maldar]] arrested.